gryf/ebook-converter/README.rst

 for instance), and make a huge cleanup.
 I'm not sure if I find time and strength for doing it completely, but I'll try.

+Windows is not currently supported, because of the original spaghetti code.
+This may change in the future, after cleanup of mentioned pasta would be completed.

 Input formats
 ~~~~~~~~~~~~~